 The Company offers a standard warranty on product sales generally for a one to two-year period, however, the Company has offered longer warranty periods, ranging from three to four years, in order to meet competition or customer demands.
 The Company provides for the estimated cost of the future warranty claims on the date the product is sold.

-The activity in the warranty accrual during the three months ended March 31, 2024 and 2023 is summarized as follows:
+The activity in the warranty accrual is summarized as follows: